Ayushthapa123/tools-frontend/README.md

 - Analytics and reporting dashboard

 ### For Guests
-- Search and filter homestay options
+- Search and filter hostel options
 - Real-time availability checking
 - Secure booking and payment system
 - Interactive maps for location viewing